 Skip to Main Content

-What this teaches us is that while users certainly prefer to browse on mobile, when it comes time to finalizing their purchases, they do so with their desktop computer.
+While users certainly prefer to browse on mobile, when it comes time to finalizing their purchases, they prefer their desktop computer.

 More Site Visitors + More Page Views = More Conversions

-The Cyber 5 saw twice as many conversions, with a 41% better conversion rate compared with the previous week.
 As expected, Black Friday had the most sessions across the Cyber 5 with 75% more site traffic than the previous Friday.
-Bounce rate was also the lowest on Black Friday (47%) and the average session depth was at its highest at 4.45 pages per session.
+Bounce rate was also the lowest on Black Friday, and the average session depth was at its highest at 4.45 pages per session.
 The bounce rate during the Cyber 5 was 8% lower than the week before.

 Get a FREE Site Performance Evaluation!